-Last summer the United Kingdom launched its first compulsory “alcohol tag” trial, and earlier this week Mayor of London Boris Johnson announced that the monitoring devices will soon be rolled out across the capitol.
+Last summer the United Kingdom launched its first compulsory “alcohol tag” trial, and earlier this week Mayor of London Boris Johnson announced that the monitoring devices will soon be rolled out across the capital.
 Over the past year, the City of London’s sobriety pilot has generated an animated and occasionally heated debate across the pond about whether 24/7 alcohol monitoring is a valuable tool to stem alcohol-related crime or an invasion of personal privacy.

 The UK is where the US was 12 years ago, when the first Continuous Alcohol Monitoring (CAM) bracelets were put to use in the state of Michigan, and the US media began to cover what was then a revolutionary technology.
 Some questioned the government’s right to limit drinking.
 However, US laws and the Constitution delineate between rights and privileges, and when you’re convicted of a crime, even rights are subject to limitation (i.e., offenders convicted of felonies relinquish the right to vote).
 While there was what I would term minor debate (and appropriate questions) in the United States about the “Big Brother” element to 24/7 alcohol monitoring, compared to the UK over the past year, it was a whisper.